haodi19/TrajSeg/README.md

 python inference_mevis_uniform.py --version /path/to/ckpt --mevis_path data/stage2_videos/MeVIS --output_dir /path/to/output_dir --ngpus 1 --llm_sample_frames 10
 python inference_revos_uniform.py --version /path/to/ckpt --revos_path data/stage2_videos/ReVOS --output_dir /path/to/output_dir --ngpus 1 --llm_sample_frames 10
 ```

-## Notes

-- This repo does **not** include any dataset contents or large checkpoints in git.
-- If you see OOM during inference on long videos, `inference_mevis_uniform.py` enables a `memory_efficient` mode when the video is long.